TheLastScrub/delta-green-foundry-vtt-system/README.md

 * Magic Hand icon by Lorc under CC BY 3.0
 * Magic Shield icon by Lorc under CC BY 3.0
 * Sly icon by Lorc under CC BY 3.0
+* Swap Bag icon by Lorc under CC BY 3.0
+* Person icon by Delapouite under CC BY 3.0

 Portugese Translation submitted by IgorAK25